 In November of 2006, the Continuing the Tradition capital campaign began to raise funds for a new high school building and elementary addition.
 The high school building was constructed on the old Rebel Field, where TRA had hosted football games since 1970.
 This 42,000 square foot building contains 12 general classrooms, the 4k-12 grade library, two state-of-the-art science laboratories, a technology center, a college and career center, and a cafeteria/multi-purpose room.
 The expansion to the elementary school added 12,000 more square feet for the Junior and Senior Kindergarten programs and new specialty classrooms for art and Bible.
 Some middle school building adjustments have also been made to result in more classrooms.

 In the summer of 2008, due to fire codes, the old Rosemark high school building came down.
-The corner stones were saved and will be used in the near future when a new TRA Fine Arts Building is constructed.
+The corner stones were saved and later became a part of the new TRA Performing Arts Center and Chapel.
 A photography tribute to the beautiful building, donated by the Alumni Association, is displayed in the Gail Davidson College and Career Center.
 In the fall of 2008, TRA high school students began school in the new building and the little ones in elementary quickly filled an early-childhood expansion.

 A strong commitment to the TRA vision continues today with alumni families and new families still choosing Tipton-Rosemark Academy for their children.